La Martinière College, Lucknow: After 1857

-In 1951, Mr. Meredith Doutre was appointed as the first Indian principal of the college.
+In 1951, Meredith Doutre was appointed as the first Indian principal of the college.
 He was succeeded by Col HRH Daniels in the 1960s and then by Mr. DEW Shaw in the mid-1970s.
 The bulk of the students were drawn from the upper middle and middle classes.

 In 1960, there was flooding of the grounds by the Gomti River resulting in the evacuation of staff and boys to higher ground.
 In 1962 and 1971 again major floods occurred which threatened the building.
 The Government constructed a protective bund in 1973–74 which separated the school lake from the main vista thus substantially reducing the earlier picturesque setting.

-In 1976 the school was affiliated to the Indian Council for Secondary Education system of education.
+In 1976, the school was affiliated to the Indian Council for Secondary Education system of education.
 This entailed the exam for the Certificate of Secondary Education (class X) and the School Leaving Certificate (class XII).

-In 1995 the school celebrated its sesquicentennial anniversary.
-Former principals, old Martinians from all over the country and abroad, and delegations from Lyon and Calcutta, came to Lucknow for this once in a lifetime event.
-To commemorate the occasion, a history of the college "Bright Renown" was released, an exhibition on the history of the school was organized, and for several days the Constantia was lit up in the night.
-The President of India released a postage stamp to recognize the contribution of La Martiniere Lucknow.
+In 1995, the school celebrated its sesquicentennial anniversary.
+To commemorate the occasion, a history of the college, Bright Renown, was released, an exhibition on the history of the school was organized, and for several days the Constantia was lit up in the night.
+The President of India released a postage stamp to recognize the contribution of La Martinière Lucknow.

 In 1997 one of the teachers was murdered in the early hours of the morning on 7 March.
 Thirty-year-old Anglo-Indian Frederick Gomes, the college's assistant warden and physical training instructor, was murdered in his bungalow on the perimeter of the school grounds.
 Two people were seen firing shots through a broken window at the back of the building, but the culprits were not identified and the murder remains unsolved.
 However, the murder created a sensation in India at the time, especially when it was found that the school's students had access to guns.
 Newspaper columnist Saeed Naqvi, Ashank Mehrotra former pupils at the school commented: "The killing is a metaphor of our times.
 For such a level of violence to reach the sacred precincts of La Martinière is symbolic of the way that Lucknow, like so much of India, has completely ceased to be what it once was."